johnnyy5929/sep11-freedom-project/tool/learning-log.md

 ### LL3
 ### 11/3/24

 I learned a little bit of code for LL3.
-The first code I laerned for LL3 is.
+The first code I learned  for LL3 is.
 `````
 player.onGround(() => {
 	debug.log("ouch")